 The signature backpacking trail in Big Bend National Park is the Outer Mountain Loop.
 It is a 30 mile plus loop starting and ending at the Chisos Basin.
-Despite only being 30 miles, it is a rugged, remote, incredibly beautiful, backcountry adventure and challenge.
-Do not let the short distance fool you.
+Despite only being 30 miles, it is a rugged, remote, incredibly beautiful, and a challenging backcountry adventure.
+Do not let the short distance in Big Bend Chisos Mountains lull you.

 Solo hiker permit requirements

 I had hiked this trail over 25 years ago when I was in high school with my dad and a friend.
 I knew what the loop entailed.
 When I signed in at the ranger station to get my permit I had to complete a special solo hiker entry form with information about my clothing, color of my backpack and rain gear, information on my car, and a signed note from my mother (just joking on the last one although I did leave my mom as my emergency contact).
 I had to have my picture taken as well as a picture of the sole of my shoe.

 If I became lost, they wanted as much information in case they had to rescue me.
 Many people underestimate the dangers of the desert hiking and become lost, dehydrated, and exhausted and have to be helped out of the park.
 I needed to check out of the park as soon as I got done with my hike, so they would not send out a search party.

 They went over the three main dangers.
 They are heat, fire, and critters.
 Big Bend is in a dangerous drought and the meadow and tree covered Chisos Mountains are as dry as the desert below.
 It would not take much to spark a fire on the mountains and create an extremely dangerous situation for those camping on top.
 The ranger told me that the route I was hiking down was the escape route, so if I detected any hint of fire, I should proceed forward on my planned hike or turn around and come back depending on where the fire is located at of course.